I play modern Folk Music with a blend of 1950-1960 soul filled vocals.

 I have an entire family of inspiration.
 My grandmother Dorothy Chase could play anything with strings.
 As a child, that blew my mind.
 My mother and both my brothers are insanely talented multi instrumentalists.
 And, if you have ever spent long periods of time in a music store you will know, the customers come in and play music all day.
 I was as inspired by the terrible ones as much as I was the great ones.
 Learning what not to do is as important as learning what to do.

-For this winter tour, I will focus on my solo acoustic performances, I’m very excited about getting out into the crowds and interacting with the audience, talking to people after the shows, learning bits and pieces of the cultures and the languages of the countries I attend.
+As a Musician I am very excited about getting out into the crowds, instead of this winter tour and interacting with the audience, talking to people after the shows, learning bits and pieces of the cultures and the languages of the countries I attend.